 4. Cookie scoop.
 This is the only thing I've used to shape drop cookies for years because it's super easy and the cookies turn out uniformly round.
 I also use them for scooping fritter dough, meatballs, and more.

-5. Metal measuring cups and spoons, 5a: 6 cups with 2/3c. and 3/4c. measures and 5b: set of 4 cups and 4 spoons.
+5. Metal measuring cups and spoons.
+(5a: a set with with 2/3 cup and 3/4 cup measures and 5b: set with cups and spoons.)
 I like metal measuring cups and spoons so much better than plastic (when they're well-made and not the cheap kind where the handle bends on you).
 Things like flour and powdered sugar don't stick as much and they're easier to scoop.
 I love that the cup set (5a) comes with a 3/4 cup measure since it seems to be a size used a lot in recipes.

 6. 11-inch tall clear party bags.
-Bags are the answer to the gift plate of cookies with the plastic wrap cover that doesn't cover well, leaving stale goodies.
+These fun-to-have bags are the answer to the gift plate of cookies with the plastic wrap cover that doesn't cover well, leaving stale goodies.
 Use bags like these, plus a few regular sandwich baggies, to hold one to three cookies and candies each, then add the baggies to a small gift bag for a food gift that will stay fresh and be easy to transport.
 They are also what I use to package up my annual gift of Homemade Moose Munch Honey Caramel Corn.

-7. Black silicone baking mat.
-I've used both black and a light colored silicone baking mats,and find that black mats help cookies to brown better and more evenly than the lighter colored mats.
+7. Black silicone baking mats.
+I've used both black and a light colored silicone baking mats and find that black mats help cookies to brown better and more evenly than the lighter colored mats.